robosek/ci-cd-presentation/slides/index.md

 - New feature request (Weather)
 - Two external consultants hired for this job
 - They interpreted user story as they wanted to
 - No continuos integration or deployment.
-They used FileZilla to push the code to the cloud :smile:
+They used FileZilla to push the code to the cloud
 - Unsatisfied customers stared to quit agreements
 - Company started to have real problems...